About this Page

 - Both HIS and CAHPS® Hospice Survey.

 When Would a Hospice Submit a Reconsideration Request?

-NOTE: If a hospice is found non-compliant with HQRP, then it is subject to the 2% reduction in APU.
+Note: If a hospice is found non-compliant with HQRP, then it is subject to the 2% reduction in APU through FY 2023 and then increased to a 4% reduction in APU beginning with FY 2024.
 This means even if the hospice thinks it meets an exception such as newness or related to a disaster, it must prove it during the reconsideration process by providing appropriate documentation to support the hospice’s position.

 Reconsideration Request Process

 CMS will notify hospices that are non-compliant with HQRP in two ways;

 - An electronic letter via the QIES - Certification and Survey Provider Enhanced Reporting (CASPER) system.

 Hospices should look for the letter and be sure to access their CASPER system since either letter serves as notice of HQRP non-compliance.
 Hospices that receive a letter of non-compliance must submit a request for reconsideration to CMS within thirty (30) days after the date documented on the non-compliance notification letter distributed electronically using QIES.
 CMS will not accept any requests submitted after the thirty (30) day deadline.

 Hospices are required to submit their request to CMS via email.
 Requests submitted by any other means will not be reviewed for reconsideration.